 Ritual Fatigue

-A mage can only take part in a limited number of rituals in a day, represented by their Ritual Fatigue attribute; the process of channeling power in a ritual is arduous, and it takes training to endure it multiple times a day safely.
-Each mage starts off being able to take part in 1 ritual per day, plus +1 per level of the Ritualist ability they have.
+A mage can only take part in a limited number of rituals in a day, represented by their Ritual Fatigue attribute; the process of channeling power in a ritual is arduous, and it takes training to endure it repeatedly without losing control of the magic.
+Each mage starts off being able to take part in 2 rituals per day, plus +1 per level of the Ritualist ability they have.

 Ritual Mastery